 As the hospitality and tourism industry has greatly changed over the last two years due to the COVID-19 pandemic, we’ve also been changing course.
 At VisitNorfolk, we’re dedicated to promoting Norfolk’s unique experiences and expansive amenities to residents and visitors as the best city of its kind to start, study and stay.

-When people choose to visit Norfolk, they are single-handedly putting money into the pockets of our local farmers, artisans, restaurant businesses and more.
+When people choose to visit Norfolk, they are single-handedly contributing to the success of our local farmers, artisans, restaurant businesses and more.
 It is important that we build trusting relationships between Norfolk residents and the entrepreneurs here to foster strong communal ties.
 We also want to inspire others to consider Norfolk as their new home.
-With residents come visitors, with visitors come dreamers.
+With residents come visitors, and with visitors come dreamers.